opencv/opencv/modules/core/doc/drawing_functions.rst

     :param lineType: Type of the polygon boundaries.
 See the  :ocv:func:`line`  description.

     :param shift: Number of fractional bits in the vertex coordinates.

+    :param offset: Optional offset of all points of the contours.

 The function ``fillPoly`` fills an area bounded by several polygonal contours.
 The function can fill complex areas, for example, areas with holes, contours with self-intersections (some of thier parts), and so forth.